 On the screen, you can easily navigate through the scenes using the mouse.
 Simply drag the picture back and forth with your mouse cursor to look around.
 If you look at the floor you will always find a link to take you back or to the homepage.

-If you would like to view this on your VR device, you can use this link to the WebVR app to open it in a browser e.g. Oculus Go.
+If you would like to view this on your VR device, you can usethis link to the WebVR app to open it in the Oculus Go browser, for example.